aws-samples/sample-bhasamitra-vernacular-AI-Agent/README.md

 ## Support

 For issues and questions:
-1. Check the troubleshooting section
-2. Review AWS Bedrock documentation
+1. Review AWS Bedrock documentation
-3. Check SARVAM AI API documentation
+2. Check SARVAM AI API documentation
-4. Open an issue in the repository
+3. Open an issue in the repository